Headaches - tension

 3 = Distracts from work/activities

 5 = Incapacitating

-In order to diagnose a chronic headache, the doctor will examine the head and neck to check for muscle tenderness.
-The doctor may also perform a neurologic examination, which includes a series of simple evaluations to test strength, reflexes, coordination, sensation, and mental function.
-The doctor may also recommend an eye examination.
+The provider will examine the head and neck to check for muscle tenderness.
+The provider may also perform a neurologic examination, which includes a series of simple evaluations to test strength, reflexes, coordination, sensation, and mental function.
+The provider may also recommend an eye examination.

 Imaging tests look for any serious medical condition as the cause of headache.
-For patients who have stable headaches, they are generally not recommended except for sudden new or worsening symptoms.
-For imaging tests, MRIs are preferred over computed tomography (CT) scans because they do not expose patients to radiation.
+For people who have stable headaches, they are generally not recommended except for sudden new or worsening symptoms.
+For imaging tests, magnetic resonance imaging (MRI) is preferred over computed tomography (CT) scans because MRIs do not expose people to radiation.

 Imaging tests of the brain may be recommended under the following circumstances:

-- If the results of the history and physical examination suggest neurologic problems
+- If the results of the medical history and physical examination suggest neurologic problems

 - Changes in vision